 I began blogging just for something to do on rainy days and while I enjoyed my morning coffee.
 For some reason that we still don’t fully understand, the blog became popular and we’ve had as many as 155,000 views in a single month.

-U.S. politics.
+U.S. politics have been the most difficult to blog about.
 Although readers often ask me to write blogs sharing my opinions about politics, especially President Trump, it isn’t that type of blog so I always decline.

 I haven’t had a bad experience yet.
 The worst thing that’s happened to me – knock on wood – is that they were out of license plates when I went to get new ones.

-For travel, familiarize yourself with your rights under the consumer law in Mexico so you don’t get overcharged for goods and services while you’re here.
+For those that wish to travel in Mexico, familiarize yourself with your rights under the consumer law in Mexico so you don’t get overcharged for goods and services while you’re here.

 As far as moving here, I would need a lot more space to cover everything.
 It’s probably better that you just read through my blog.

 One response to “A to Z Blogs About Mexico–Two Expats Living in Mexico”

 Pingback: Surviving Mexico is a Top 30 Mexico Blog! | Surviving Mexico